git-merge-workshops/monorepo-spring-cleaning/lessons/repository-grafting.md

 git init
 ```

 Next, we need to add and commit all of the new files to our repository.
-Remember, this is the new starting for all future development, so it is a good idea to leave behind a trace of the historical repository.
+Remember, this is the new starting point for all future development, so it is a good idea to leave behind a trace of the historical repository.
 We can do this by adding a commit message that references the historical repository.

 ```bash
 git add --all